akidan/telegram_bot/README.md

 # telegram_bot

-A bot for telegram and QQ
+A telegram bot that can call QQ bot and the VPN service.